On Representing Resilience Requirements of Microservice Architecture Systems: Related Works

 \subsection{Resilience in Microservices}

-The importance of resilience has been pointed out in many practitioner books of microservices \cite{newman2015building}\cite{wolff2016microservices}\cite{nadareishvili2016microservice}, and studies discussing key features of MSA Systems \cite{dragoni2017microservices}\cite{dragoni2017microserviceshow}, which makes it a common sense that resilience is a key characteristic in MSA Systems.
-In these books and studies, some typical resilience mechanisms like the Circuit Breakers and Bulkheads \cite{montesi2016circuit} are mentioned.
+The importance of resilience has been pointed out in many practitioner books of microservices \cite{newman2015building}\cite{wolff2016microservices}\cite{nadareishvili2016microservice}, and studies discussing key features of MSA Systems \cite{dragoni2017microservices}\cite{dragoni2017microserviceshow}.
+In these books and studies, some typical system mechanisms consisting of operations that react to service degradations are mentioned, such as Load Balancing, Circuit Breakers, API Gateway, Bulkheads, etc. These mechanisms are called resilience mechanisms.
+Some researchers improved these resilience mechanisms for MSA Systems in recent years.\cite{Brilhante:2017:AQB:3126858.3126873}\cite{7965189}\cite{8486300}\cite{8530769}\cite{Montesi:2018:DPC:3167132.3167427}

-In recent years there have been several resilience related works on MSA Systems.
+Besides resilience mechanisms, there are several other resilience related works on MSA Systems.
 Richter et al. showed that the Microservice Architecture itself can have positive impacts on dependability and fault-tolerance\cite{richter2017highly}.
 Nane analyzed the impact of containers to microservice performance \cite{kratzke2017microservices}.
 Giovanni, et al, proposed a self-managing mechanism for MSA System\cite{toffetti2015architecture}, where auto-scaling and health management of services are implemented by monitoring.
 Soenen et al. designed a scalable mechanism for microservice-based NFV System for fault recovery and high availability \cite{soenen2017optimising}.
 Zwietasch used Time-Series Prediction method to predict failures in MSA Systems\cite{zwietasch2017online}.
 Stefan et al. designed a decision guidance model for service discovery and fault of microservices, where some faults in an MSA System are related to certain designs in the system \cite{haselbock2017decision}.
 Heorhiadi et al, designed a resilience testing framework for the Microservice Architecture \cite{heorhiadi2016gremlin}, how to inject faults into microservices was not discussed in detail.
 Brogi proposed a reference dataset generation framework for microservices which includes failure data\cite{brogi2017towards}.
 Thomas and Andre, built a meta-model for MSA Systems, which is used for performance and resilience benchmarking\cite{D2017Model}, but how this model is used for benchmarking and how resilience is evaluated was not discussed.